 As always say do not go on any diet until you talk to your physician or dietitian especially if you have a health condition.
 They can help you by recommending additional or alternative food.

 Other Options To Lose Weight:

-This is not the only way to change your diet and altering your lifestyle to help you lose weight and live a healthy life, there are many alternatives which can help lose weight and have the body of your dream.
+This is not the only way to change your diet and alter your lifestyle to help you lose weight and live a healthy life, there are many alternatives that can help lose weight and have the body of your dream.
 You may find other leaflets in this series helpful, including: